About The Artist

 Artist Bio

-Stacy-Ann Topjian Searle is a landscape artist who uses pen and ink to create detailed drawings in black and white.
+Stacy-Ann Searle is a landscape artist who uses pen and ink to create detailed drawings in black and white.

-Her work is in private collections throughout the United States and overseas.
+She is a juried artist who has participated in exhibitions both nationally and internationally and has work in private collections throughout the United States and overseas.

 Searle began her art education by taking workshops at the Massachusetts College of Art in Boston Massachusetts.
 She later earned a BA in Art from the University of Lowell, Lowell Massachusetts, where her focus was on Illustration.